Scorp-9/WebForm/README.md

 Using JsonPowerDB

 # Note
--Inside this small repo which consist of index.html file which will generate a simple Form that will accept and stored the user entered data using JsonPowerDB and API.
+- Inside this small repo which consist of index.html file which will generate a simple Form that will accept and stored the user entered data using JsonPowerDB and API.

 # Benefits of JsonPowerDB :